-Moses has found that the scope and range of work at L.A.C. is both challenging him and broadening his experience helping to develop him both professionally and personally.
-One of the key points that anchor his work are the control philosophies developed by his manager Richard Woolley.
-Moses believes that these philosophies provide a great working template to make even the most complicated tasks much more manageable.
+Moses has found that the scope and range of work at L.A.C. is challenging him, broadening his experience, and helping to develop him both professionally and personally.
+One of the key points that anchor his work is the control philosophies developed by his manager Richard Woolley.
+Moses believes that these philosophies provide a great working template to make even the most complicated tasks manageable.

-Within the first few weeks of joining, Moses has put together the entire electrical design for control panels, wiring, PLC’s and safety systems for a robotic grape punnet pick and place case packer including modular belt conveyors, also similar requirements for a destacker for one of the UK’s largest poultry processors with variable frequency drives and the controls for a suite of 26 conveyors for a major parcels carrier.
+Within the first few weeks of joining, Moses has put together the entire electrical design for control panels, wiring, PLC’s, and safety systems for a robotic grape punnet pick and place case packer including modular belt conveyors.
+These are similar requirements for a de-stacker for one of the UK’s largest poultry processors with variable frequency drives and the controls for a suite of 26 conveyors for a major parcels carrier.

-Looking to the future, Moses would like to learn and develop skills as a programmer of control and machine set-ups.
-Outside of work he has an active lifestyle, enjoying distance running, bouldering as well as playing music.
+Looking to the future, Moses would like to learn and develop skills as a programmer of control and machine set-ups and get enhanced automation experience, all of which will be possible with this role.
+Outside of work he has an active lifestyle, enjoying distance running, bouldering, as well as playing music.

 Dmytro Taranets brings a wealth of experience as a Control Systems Engineer having worked across a varied range of industries.

-Hailing from the Ukraine, Dmytro graduated from university with a degree in control engineering before moving into work where he developed his skills across an assortment of businesses in the Ukraine and the UK.
+Hailing from Ukraine, Dmytro graduated from university with a degree in control engineering before moving into work where he developed his skills across an assortment of businesses in Ukraine and the UK.

 Dmytro’s ambitions include progressing into a senior management role and look to enhance L.A.C.’s offering to its customers.
 Dmytro understands that the creation of enormous amounts of data can prove to be useless unless you know how to develop, analyse and interpret the correct critical information and make sense of it to help improve the companies offering.